raccoonrat/hybrid-llm-inference/README.md

 ### Step 6: Validation Against Paper

-- **Energy Efficiency**: RTX 4050’s low TDP (150 W desktop, 35–115 W laptop) makes it ideal for small tasks, reducing energy per token (Figure 1).
+- **Energy Efficiency**: RTX 4050's low TDP (150 W desktop, 35–115 W laptop) makes it ideal for small tasks, reducing energy per token (Figure 1).
 - **7.5% Energy Reduction**: Benchmarks confirm hybrid scheduling (RTX 4050 for small tasks) outperforms A100-only, achieving >7.5% reduction.
 - **Metrics**: `model_benchmarks.json` and `benchmark_summary.json` provide data for Figures 1 (energy per token) and 2 (runtime).
-- **Workload**: The mock Alpaca dataset’s small prompts (e.g., 8 tokens) align with Section IV’s workload diversity.
+- **Workload**: The mock Alpaca dataset's small prompts (e.g., 8 tokens) align with Section IV's workload diversity.
-- **Heterogeneous Cluster**: RTX 4050 complements M1 Pro (low-power) and A100/A800 (high-performance), enhancing the paper’s heterogeneous approach.
+- **Heterogeneous Cluster**: RTX 4050 complements M1 Pro (low-power) and A100/A800 (high-performance), enhancing the paper's heterogeneous approach.

 ---

 ### Summary
 This guide provides a complete workflow to set up the environment, run a test, execute tests, and benchmark the *hybrid-llm-inference* project on an NVIDIA RTX 4050 GPU.
 The environment is created with a Python virtual environment and dependencies from `requirements.txt`.
 The `main_rtx4050_test.py` script verifies RTX 4050 functionality with a single Llama-3 inference, while the updated `main.py` runs model and system benchmarks, focusing on RTX 4050.
-Tests in `test_hardware_profiling.py` and `test_benchmarking.py` validate profiling and benchmarking, ensuring RTX 4050’s energy efficiency.
+Tests in `test_hardware_profiling.py` and `test_benchmarking.py` validate profiling and benchmarking, ensuring RTX 4050's energy efficiency.
 Outputs include logs, JSON results, and visualizations in `data/benchmarks/`, confirming the 7.5% energy reduction.
 Debugging tips address common issues like NVML errors or memory constraints.
 Next steps include scaling to larger datasets and integrating real `pyjoules` measurements on the RTX 4050.